 Mix well until no lumps remain.

 Stir the onions until they're completely coated with the batter.

 Heat some peanut or canola oil in a 10-inch cast iron skillet.

-You'll know the oil is hot enough when bubble appear around a wooden spoon handle when inserted in the oil.
+You'll know the oil is hot enough when bubbles appear around a wooden spoon handle when inserted in the oil.

 Portion patties using 1/4-cup measure.
 Fry until the first side is brown.
 I like 'em really brown.

 Carefully turn them over and repeat on the other side.